azconf-dev/home/general/CODE_OF_CONDUCT.md

 The AzConf Organizing Team will be available to help participants contact venue security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the conference.
 You can report unacceptable behavior to any member of staff, who in turn will contact the Code of Conduct Guardian.
 Members of the AzConf Team can be identified by a clearly marked **STAFF** shirt.

-If you experience unacceptable behavior and feel in any way unable to respond or resolve it respectfully (for any reason), please immediately bring it to the attention of a member of the DPC Team.
+If you experience unacceptable behavior and feel in any way unable to respond or resolve it respectfully (for any reason), please immediately bring it to the attention of a member of the AzConf team.
 We want to hear from you about anything that you feel is disrespectful, threatening, or just icky in any way.
 We will listen and work to resolve the matter.

 ## Apologize